Help

 • Lyrics zoom: When the « Always Zoomed Chords and Lyrics » feature is enabled (Binocular Button), the Zoom value for the Chords and Lyrics display is determined by this value, specified in pixels per bar.

-• Clear all audio and midi loops when recording begins at bar 1
+• Clear all audio and MIDI loops when recording begins at bar 1

 • Clear jam loops when record starts at or before beginning of jam loops.
 See Jam mode section for more details